 - Add the chocolate chunks or chips and shape into about 24 balls or use a cookie scoop and scoop out mounds of dough.
 You can chill the dough balls for several hours or bake immediately.

 - Arrange the dough balls/mounds about 2 ½ inches apart on a parchment lined baking sheet.

 - Bake at 375 degrees for about 12 minutes.
 If the cookies are browning too quickly around the edges, bake at 350 degrees for 12 to 14 minutes.

-10 tablespoons unsalted butter, room temperature (140 grams)
+10 tablespoons vegan margarine or use 5T. margarine and 5 T. shortening, room temperature (140 grams)

 3 tablespoons light corn syrup (or Lyle's Golden Syrup)

 1 tablespoon pure vanilla extract

 7 oz semi-sweet chocolate, cut into large chunks

 ½ cup toasted walnuts or pecans, chopped

 Preheat the oven to 375 degrees F (191 C).
 You can also use 350F and bake slightly longer.
 Once these start to brown, they brown quickly!